Actively Recruiting

 • History of stroke or cancer

-• Unstable respiratory condition
+• Unstable respiratory conditions

-• Severe gastroesophageal reflux disease
+• Severe gastroesophageal reflux disease despite medication

 • Substance use disorder except mild cannabis or nicotine use